GoodforGod/docker-compose-ultimate/README.md

 # Ultimate Docker Compose for (Kafka, Zookeeper, KSQL, Postgres, MongoDB, ArangoDB, Oracle, ClickHouse, PACT, Jaeger and more)

-Docker Compose for all services that I was working with or configured while developing.
+*Docker Compose Version 2.3* for all services that I was working with or configured while developing.

 Just in case I need to *ready-to-run* them all so I can do it from one place as *Docker-Compose*.
 Or as a builder with configured docker compose dependencies.